-UPDATED EVENT – We will also have a free Oktoberfest Newcastle tasting (for over 18s only) at mmm… and glug… from 1pm on Saturday, 9 September.
+As well as being able to reserve Oktoberfest beers using our online form we will also have a free Oktoberfest Newcastle tasting (for over 18s only) at mmm… and glug… from 1pm on Friday, 14 and Saturday, 15 September.

 The Munich Oktoberfest is one of the most famous events and the world’s largest fair, with some six million people attending every year.

-According to tradition, the beer tents only sell original Munich beer, which is characterised by a long tradition, much experience in brewing and and the strict adherence of the “Reinheitsgebot” (Bavarian Purity Requirements).
+According to tradition, the beer tents only sell original Munich beer, which is brewed in strict adherence to the “Reinheitsgebot” (Bavarian Purity Requirements).

-What we will be selling at mmm… and glug…
+What we are selling at mmm… and glug… (while stocks last)

-The brewery was founded in 1417 at the place where today is the inn Altes Hackerhaus (Sendlinger Straße) and grew to the leading Munich brewery in the 18th century under the couple Joseph Pschorr and Maria Theresia Hacker.
+The brewery was founded in 1417 and grew to be the leading Munich brewery in the 18th century under Joseph Pschorr and Maria Theresia Hacker.

-After their death the brewery was divided in Hacker brewery and Pschorr brewery and not reunified before the 1970s.
+After their deaths, the brewery was divided into the Hacker brewery and Pschorr brewery before being reunified in the 1970s.

-From the 15th century there has been a brewery in the Löwengrube.
-The middle-sized company emerged to the biggest brewery in the 19th century under the Family Brey.
+From the 15th century, there has been a brewery in the Löwengrube.

-Near the brewery is the popular beergarden Löwenbräukeller at the Stiglmayerplatz which was founded in 1883.
+Near the brewery is the popular beer garden Löwenbräukeller, founded in 1883.

-The logo of the label is a spade with the initials of Gabriel Sedlmayr.
-Also in the possession of the Sedlmayr family is the Franziskaner brewery.
+The logo of the label is a spade with the initials of Gabriel Sedlmayr, whose family also own the Franziskaner brewery.

 - Augustiner-Bräu (Munich)